Parent Handbook

 Note: Any jacket or coat may be worn.
 Must follow general rules.

 Hats must have a brim that covers the neck.
-No baseball caps will be allowed.
+No baseball caps will be allowed, other than Camino Grove spirit baseball hat.
 All headgear must be removed while in the classroom.

 Consequences for violation of these uniform standards include, but are not limited to: